wavebeem/wavebeem.com/_drafts/2000-01-02-mechanical-keyboards-101.md

   </figcaption>
 </figure>

-Linear switches are often marketed towards gamers because they have a completely smooth movement as you push them, no "bump" on the way down.
+Linear switches are often marketed towards gamers because they have a completely smooth movement as you push them, lacking the  "bump" on the way down.
 They also lack the "click" noise.

 You can choose the Cherry MX Reds for 45g, or the MX Black for 60g.
 I personally find both to be somewhat alarming for typing on since they are so quiet and smooth, but you may enjoy them.